Fulham: Manor and Parish of Fulham

+Map by John Rocque published in 1746 when apart from the village and palace the still rural nature of the surrounding area is evident.
+The then new "Fulham Bridge" is the precursor of Putney Bridge.

 There are two not necessarily conflicting versions of how Fulham Manor came into the possession of the Bishop of London.
 One states the manor (landholding) of Fulham was granted to Bishop Erkenwald about the year 691 for himself and his successors as Bishop of London.
 The alternative has it that The Manor of Fulham was acquired by Bishop Waldhere from Bishop Tyrhtel in AD 704.
 In due course the manor house became Fulham Palace, and for a millennium, the country residence of the Bishops of London.

 The first written record of a church in Fulham dates from 1154, with the first known parish priest of All Saints Church, Fulham appointed in 1242.
 All Saints Church was enlarged in 1881 by Sir Arthur Blomfield.

 Hammersmith was part of the ancient parish of Fulham up until 1834.
 Prior to that time it had been a perpetual curacy under the parish of Fulham.
 By 1834 it had so many residents, a separate parish with a vicar (no longer a curate) and vestry for works was created.
 The two areas did not come together again until the commencement of the London Government Act in 1965.

 The parish boundary with Chelsea and Kensington was formed by the now culverted Counter's Creek river, the course of which is now occupied by the West London Line.
 This parish boundary has been inherited by the modern boroughs of Hammersmith & Fulham and Kensington & Chelsea.